emad-elsaid/emad-elsaid.github.io/estimate.md

 # Findings
 * There is a GNU project that offers an HTTP library: [Libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/)
 * an echo version is working with static linking to libmicrohttpd and gnu make. [here](https://github.com/emad-elsaid/estimate/blob/73b229afdd4f7a177bc8918f58cee05791c7e5ae/estimate.c)

+# Questions
+* Any error will crash the program, what kind of countermeasures the program should take to localize errors?